Wake Forest Online MSBA Admissions

 - Have demonstrated, strong aptitude for complex quantitative analysis through previous coursework.
 Preference will be given to applicants who have taken both calculus and statistics.
 Other coursework could include statistical methods, regression analysis, probability and distribution theory, statistical inference and regression, discrete math, and linear algebra.
 (The Admissions Committee is seeking applicants who have earned a B or better in these topics.)

-See below for details about the application process.
+See next section for details about the application process.

 GMAT/GRE Waivers Available